 Written 30 years ago by students, professors and staff members, the Carolinian Creed embodies the University of South Carolina's core values of respect, integrity and kindness.
 The creed became a model for scores of other colleges and universities around the country.

 How difficult was it to get admitted to the University of South Carolina in 1897?
-Not too bad so long as you knew grammar, geography, algebra, history — and Latin and Greek!
+At that time, regrettably, only white students were admitted.
+Students also had to know grammar, geography, algebra, history — and Latin and Greek!
 Admission standards at the university have varied in the past two centuries.
-The bar for admission is set high now, but it guarantees that those who get in are ready to succeed.
+The bar for admission is a lot different than it was in 1897, but it guarantees that those who get in are ready to succeed.

 When Professor Richard Brumby asked his chemistry students in 1850 to attend extra lectures, you'd have thought by their agitated reaction that he had asked them to jump off of a cliff.
 What resulted was a mob scene, a textbook bonfire and suspension of nearly the entire junior class of students at South Carolina College.